You will pay in-state/in province tuition/fees directly to your host campus.

 Foreign Language: American Sign Language, Japanese, Language and Culture, Spanish

-General Studies: Humanities, Liberal Studies, Social Sciences, Social Studies, Spanish Literature
+General Studies: Arts and Science, Humanities, Interdisciplinary Studies, Leadership Studies, Liberal Studies, Social Sciences, Social Studies, Spanish Literature

-Health and Safety Sciences: Community Health, Health Science, Health Services/Hospital Administration and Management, Kinesiology, Mental Retardation, Public Health, Wellness
+Health and Safety Sciences: Community Health, Health Education, Health Science, Health Services/Hospital Administration and Management, Kinesiology, Public Health, Wellness

-Information Studies: Computer Programming, Computer Science, Computer Technology, Information Science, Information Systems, Information Technology, Systems Programming
+Information Studies: Computer Programming, Computer Science, Computer Technology, Data Processing, Information Technology, Systems Programming

 Marine Sciences: Marine Biology, Marine Sciences, Marine Studies